INSECT TREE CARE SERVICES

 Are Tree Insect Controls for Trees Safe for Bees?

-Criterion and Safari belong to the neonicotinoid family of pesticides, which if applied aerially are highly toxic to bees.
+Criterion and Safari tree care services belong to the neonicotinoid family of pesticides, which if applied aerially are highly toxic to bees.
 At Organo-Lawn, we DO NOT DO ANY AERIAL APPLICATIONS using Safari or Criterion.
 We are deeply committed to the safety of honeybees.

 Extensive Research When Used as a Soil Drench